 Step 8.
 Facility and Operations Costs

 The purpose of Step 8 is to collect expense information for the contracted provider and used directly or indirectly in the provision of contracted services.
-(Cost report only)

 HHSC PFD uses this information for rate-setting calculations and legislative cost analysis.